lukeify/notes/AWS/Cloud Practitioner (CLF-C01) & Developer Associate (DVA-C02) Certifications.md

 #### Resource-based security

-- **Bucket Policies** are bucket wide JSON-based policies that are similar to IAM policies that can be configured within the S3 console, allowing other accounts to access—this is the most common method.
+- **Bucket Policies** are bucket-wide JSON-based policies that are similar to IAM policies that can be configured within the S3 console, allowing other accounts to access—this is the most common method.
     For example:

 ```json